vokimon/markdown-customblocks/README.md

 ## Implementing a custom block type

-> **Warning:** This is still a draft.
-Conventions are likely to change until first stable version.
+A block type can be defined just by defining a **generator** function.

-A block type can be defined just by defining a generator function:
+The signature of the generator will determine the attributes that accept in the headline.

 ```python
 def mytype(ctx, param1, myflag:bool, param2, param3, yourflag=True, param4='default2'):
     ...
 ```

-You have to register it to a type
+You have to register it to a type:

 ```python
 MARKDOWN = {